 We can help guide you through the complexities of dividing retirement and pension benefits in your divorce.

-When a couple seeks divorce, the Missouri law divides all marital property and finances.
-Real estate, personal property and finances, including pension and retirement benefits are all divided by the Missouri court on the basis of equitable distribution.
+When a couple seeks a divorce, the Missouri law divides all marital property and finances.
+Real estate, personal property, and finances, including pension and retirement benefits are all divided by the Missouri court on the basis of equitable distribution.
 These tangible assets, if not managed well by the attorneys for the individual spouses, can result in added disputes, prolonging a divorce case.
 It is therefore essential for divorce seekers to have a clear understanding of how such benefits are assessed and divided by the Missouri law.

 Understanding a Few Basics

 It is important to understand certain terms and how the Missouri court works.

 - The Missouri law seeks a division of only marital property, that is, all property that was acquired or earned during or due to the marriage.

 - Secondly, the Missouri court divides marital property by way of equitable distribution.
 This means, that the court will seek to divide property in a fair manner, which may not be equal.

 Dividing Pension and Retirement Benefits

-According to Missouri law, only those pensions and retirement benefits can be considered as marital property that were accumulated during the marriage.
+According to Missouri law, only those pensions and retirement benefits can be considered as marital property that was accumulated during the marriage.

 Most retirement plans and pensions acquired post-marriage can be designated as marital property.
 Other plans such as a Simplified Employee Pension plan, 401k accounts, 403(b) accounts, and simple and traditional IRAs also follow this rule.